JordanEmme/blog/content/posts/writing-a-chip8-emulator.md

 top of setting up a window to render in, and something to play sound, the CHIP-8 requires some data to be loaded in RAM.

-As mentionned in the [Specifications Overview](#specifications-overview), the CHIP-8 requires a font to be loaded in memory.
+As mentioned in the [Specifications Overview](#specifications-overview), the CHIP-8 requires a font to be loaded in memory.
 Any location between `0x000` and `0x1FF` is fair game, as this part of the RAM is dedicated to the interpreter/ emulator we are building.
 Should we want to have the stack emulated as part of the RAM, this is also where we would put it.
 I, somewhat arbitrarily, decided to copy the font data at the start of the RAM, at address `0x000`.

-Furthemore, since we obviously want to test our emulator on some real CHIP-8 programs, we have to also load it in memory.
+Furthermore, since we obviously want to test our emulator on some real CHIP-8 programs, we have to also load it in memory.
 The specifications I found regarding the CHIP-8 RAM layout indicated that a ROM should typically be loaded after memory address `0x200`.